DevExpress/aspnet-office-solutions/README.md

 | Session Affinity-based | Complex solution.
 Requires building specific application architecture | High, but may require additional coding | Maximum |
 | Redis/SQL State Provider-based | Simple to use | Easy to scale | Slower than Session Affinity |

+### For Amazon Web Services

+**Note:** For the Amazon Web Services environment, we provide only Redis/SQL State Provider-based solutions since they are easy to use and can be embedded into your existing applications without any modification.

 ## Which provider to choose

+Both state provider solutions are used in the available Microsoft Azure and Amazon Web Services starter solutions without modifications.
+The provider solutions can also be reused in custom projects for dynamically scaled web applications.

 The following table compares the available document state providers: